vanessadamario/understanding_reasoning/README.md

 "SYSTEMATIC GENERALIZATION: WHAT IS REQUIRED AND CAN IT BE LEARNED? https://arxiv.org/pdf/1811.12889.pdf, from with we forked the repo https://github.com/rizar/systematic-generalization-sqoop

+The repo is divided in several sub-folders.
+In all of them, we compare different variants of NMNs with different modularity and further non-modular networks.

 **CLOSURE-master**: all the experiments of the CLEVR datasets.